The Duties of Army MOS 25W Telecommunications Operations Chief

-A telecommunications operations chief in the Army overseas information systems support functions for command, control, communications, and computers used at all echelons of the Army.
+A telecommunications operations chief in the Army overseas information systems supports functions for command, control, communications, and computers used at all echelons of the Army.

 Duties of MOS 25W